RuxinChen/WACC/README.md

 # WACC Yelp data analysis

-CMCS 12300: Computer Science with Application-3
+CMSC 12300: Computer Science with Application-3

 The University of Chicago | Spring 2018

 ## About this repository:
-This repository contains the final course project for CAPP 30123.
+This repository contains the final course project for CMSC 12300.

 ## About all sub-directories: